 - “If you don’t throw away those food wrappers, it may attract bugs.”

-Be careful, though, not to nag or repeat yourself over and over, which can backfire.
+Be careful, though, not to nag or repeat yourself over and over.
+That can backfire.

 Use visual reminders.

-Some kids need help remembering how areas like bookshelves are supposed to look when neat.
+Some kids need help remembering how areas like bookshelves are supposed to look.
 Take a picture of the bookshelf when it’s organized, and post it on the wall.
 You can also include notes, like: “Books go tallest to shortest.”
 Another helpful tip: Keep a chores checklist on the door so your child can mark off each chore as it gets done.

 Have a place for everything.

-Kids may struggle with cleaning their room if it isn’t clear where things are supposed to go.
-Make sure there’s a place for everything kids use and that it’s easy for them to put things back.
+Kids may struggle with tidying up their room if it isn’t clear where things are supposed to go.
+Make sure there’s a place for everything your child uses and that it’s easy to put things back.
 That goes for clothes, toys, books, sports equipment, musical instruments, art supplies, and anything else they use a lot.

 Be a role model.

-If you expect kids to keep their room clean, it’s only fair that you keep your own bedroom clean, too.
+If you expect your child to keep a neat space, it’s only fair that you keep your own bedroom tidy, too.
 Asking kids to make their bed when you haven’t made yours won’t go down well.
-Your room doesn’t need to look perfect, but try to keep it up to the same standards you have for your child.
+Your room doesn’t need to look perfect.
+But try to keep it up to the same standards you have for your child.

 Praise your child’s efforts.

 If you cheer on your child for tidying up, you’ll encourage more of that behavior.
-Even if kids don’t clean their rooms perfectly, it’s good to praise them for making the effort.
-“The floor is much cleaner now—thanks for putting away your toys.”
+Even if the result isn’t perfect, it’s good to praise your child for making the effort.
+“The floor is much cleaner now.
+Thanks for putting away your toys.”